streeetlamp/localbook/README.md

 # Bread Pudding

-A moderate modification of @jpweller's boilerplate.
+Loosely based of @jpweller's boilerplate.

 ## How To:
 ```